cardboard-iguana/cardboard-iguana.com/notes/get-winevent.md

 | Data         | String          |         ❌         |
 | [NamedData]  | String          |         ❌         |

-Event Viewer displays *most* of these values in the “General” when viewing an individual log entry, though note that Keywords is translated to a string.
+Event Viewer displays *most* of these values in the "General" when viewing an individual log entry, though note that Keywords is translated to a string.

 ### Keywords